camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-task-forms/03-generated.html.md

 ---

-The camunda process engine supports generating Html Task Forms based on Form Data Metadata provided in BPMN 2.0 XML.
-Form Data Metadata is a set of BPMN 2.0 vendor extensions provided by camunda, allowing you to define form fields directly in BPMN 2.0 XML:
+The Camunda process engine supports generating HTML Task Forms based on Form Data Metadata provided in BPMN 2.0 XML.
+Form Data Metadata is a set of BPMN 2.0 vendor extensions provided by Camunda, allowing you to define form fields directly in BPMN 2.0 XML:

 ```xml
 <userTask id="usertask" name="Task">